Mugilan-Codes/au-placements-app/README.md

 - Display Error Messages from the Backend
 - Add a bookmark feature to save listings
 - Use Modal to add Marks and Education.
-- Reduce Load Time and add Loading Screens
+- Reduce Load Time and add Loading Screens.
+- Make the Listing Screen work properly.

 ## DOCS